 These crimes can include minor offenses like graffiti and shoplifting to very serious crimes like sexual assault and gang offenses.

-Raise the Age Reform coming in 2018
+Raise the Age Reform is here!

 On April 10, 2017, Governor Cuomo signed “raise the age” legislation into law in New York.
 New York state will no longer automatically prosecute all 16- and 17-year-olds as adults.
 A new offender category of an Adolescent Offender (AO) has been created for 16 or 17-year-olds that commit a felony-level crime.
 These cases will be heard in the Youth Part of Criminal Court by a Family Court judge.
 Specialized secure juvenile detention facilities for AO's will be created if the judge determines detention is necessary.”